zbuchh/prefix-calculator/devlog.md

 - Extra characters produce errors as expected.
 - Unary vs binary distinction handled.
 # Next Steps
-- Implement eval-expression to ensure full input is consumed.
+- I have to implement a function called eval-expression to ensure full input is consumed.

 # October 20, 2025 – 6:00 PM